A BUONA NOTTE STORY

 I graduated from Naropa University's Jack Kerouac School of Disembodied Poetics and got a job at Antica Terra Winery in Oregon’s Willamette Valley.
 For seven years I worked under Antica Terra’s Maggie Harrison and Hiyu Wine Farm’s Master Sommelier, Nate Ready.
 I learned many things from those two, but the number one thing I learned was to think deeply about winemaking and how to add beauty to every step of the process.
 No matter how arduous or tiring, every action must be taken to make the best wine possible.

-Living at Hiyu Wine Farm in Hood River opened my eyes to the many winemaking possibilities that there were on offer in the Gorge.
+Living at Hiyu Wine Farm in Hood River opened my eyes to the many winemaking possibilities that were on offer in the Columbia Gorge.
 There are so many microclimates creating different opportunities to explore fun, exciting varieties.
-Gewurztraminer from the bluffs on Underwood, Mencia from Mosier, and of course the Sangiovese from east of The Dalles resonated the most.
+Gruner Veltliner from the bluffs on Underwood, Dolcetto from the Hood River Valley, and of course, the Sangiovese from The Dalles resonated the most.

 Many people say that if you squint hard enough, the rolling hills of The Dalles look somewhat like the hills of Chianti.
 It reminded me of some wild hybrid of the American West and Tuscany; two places near and dear to my heart.
 The opportunity was too excellent to pass up.
 It was time for me to make my wine.